stenslae/EncryptedPattern/README.md

 ## Project Description

-**Encrypted Patterns** is a client-server demo written in C that transmits pattern data over TCP using the wolfSSL WolfCrypt library.
+**Encrypted Patterns** is a client-server demo written in C that transmits pattern data over TCP using the OpenSSL's cryptography library.
 It demonstrates RSA & AES encryption, socket programming, and command-line interface handling with getopt.

 ## Flowchart